xseignard/breizhcamp-js/prez/slides/slides.md

 title: Grunt (continued)

-- You can define subtasks inside your task to be more specific
+- You can define sub and super tasks inside your task to be more specific

 <pre class="prettyprint" data-lang="javascript">
 module.exports = function(grunt) {